What to do when your boss gives you the impossible task – “Sell our equipment” so we can get them off our books!

 Begin with imaging the entire data center.
 There is a chance someone may be interested in purchasing a fully functional system.
 Open the cabinet’s front and backs if necessary and shoot images of every subsystem.
 Use each cabinet number as the controlling location for its servers and second level parts.
 Also take images of all the individual servers and subsystem parts, as this helps whoever you’re selling servers to determine value.
 As you do this, log in the equipment’s physical condition.
 If the original manual and boxes still exist, gather those and do photo and ledger inventory of them as well.

 The reason to start with such a high level of documentation is it lets you build an image of the server room.
 Using the master inventory list and the new images, a quasi-complete inventory of the data center is completed.
 This documentation lets you start the negation process for competitive bids from re-sellers and recyclers.
+If you have used network equipment then read our blog on How to Sell Your Used Networking Equipment.

 Every piece of equipment needs to contain the following: